Effective March 23, 2022

 Visitors with COVID symptoms will not be allowed into the hospital

-All visitors must enter through the main lobby during regular visiting hours (9 a.m.- 6 p.m.) or through the emergency department entrance after visiting hours.
+- All visitors must enter through the main lobby during regular visiting hours (9 a.m. to 6 p.m.) or through the emergency department entrance after visiting hours.

-All visitors must properly (covering the nose and mouth) wear masks 100% of the time while in the building
+- All visitors must properly (covering the nose and mouth) wear masks at all times while in the building

-- Admitted non-COVID patients may have 2 (two) visitors at any time.
+Admitted non-COVID patients may have two visitors per day.

 - Visitors may leave the room or hospital and return.